Free your data with TrueNAS (was FreeNAS) backup

 We’ll deep dive on Raid, and other technologies in follow up articles.

 ZFS creates active, point-in-time snapshots of your data, manually create snapshots at any given time or automate this function on a frequent schedule.
-Snapshots can be used against crypto-locker and other malware that may have infected your data by allowing you to roll back to a previous good version.
+Snapshots can be used against crypto-locker and other malware that may have infected your data by allowing you to roll back to a previous good version in seconds.

 ZFS Replication creates another copy of your data to different drives in the same FreeNas server or a FreeNas server located at another site.
 By using ZFS replication it allows your business to have a Disaster Recovery (DR) process in place in the event disaster strikes minimising business disruption.